NetworkCurator/NetworkCurator.github.io/user/install.md

 The second command should display the same information as we saw earlier, including an `index.php` file.

 We now have to create a subdirectory for the user interface.
 This directory must be called `nc-ui`.
-Create this folder and navigate inside.
+Create this folder and navigate inside

 ```
 mkdir nc-ui